mattkyea/mattkyea.github.io/README.md

 # website
-a website that will display a random picture of a dog when the user hits a button
+a website that will display a picture of a dog (from a list of dog subreddits) when the user hits a button